burakbdr/Football-Visualization/README.md

 ## Project One: Shootmap

-The repository expects football data containing shot events for Erling Haaland, including:
+The project expects football data containing shot events for Erling Haaland, including:

 * X-Coordinate of the shot location
 * Y-Coordinate of the shot location